AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-getting-started-intro.md

 # Get started with OSIsoft Cloud Services

 This is an introduction to the main features of OSIsoft Cloud Services (OCS) using the OCS portal.
+Each section includes a tutorial with step-by- step procedures with links to basic concepts and best practices.

 ## Before you begin

-You will need to obtain the following before you start the getting started exercises:
+Before you begin the getting started exercises, obtain the following:

 - Request a tenant from your OSIsoft account manager.
 - You must have Tenant Administrator privileges. <!-- Verify that the change from Account Administrator to Tenant Administrator has occurred. -->